 The school will take all reasonable efforts to control access to the buildings and grounds of the school to prevent unauthorised access to children and ensure the personal safety of staff.
-The access control procedures for the buildings are: An intercom system is operated by the office controlling access to the main entrance of the school.
+The access control procedures for the buildings are:

+An intercom system is operated by the office controlling access to the car and pedestrian gates and the main entrance of the school.
 An inner door ensures no-one will be able to enter the main building until buzzed through.
 All staff have photo cards to swipe access.
-We also have a no tail gating policy.
+We also have a no tailgating policy for persons entering the school building.